-Burroughs has his usual prejudices to the fore.
-Trade Unionist Benson maroons the submarine at sea and destroys everything, even attempting to make Bowen distrust Lys, without any real motive to do so other than Burroughs' prejudice against trade unionists.
+Burroughs has his usual right wing prejudices to the fore.
+Trade Unionist Benson maroons the submarine at sea and destroys everything, even attempting to make Bowen distrust Lys, without any real motive to do so other than Burroughs' umbrage at trade unionists.

 It is notable that Benson is deleted from the highly enjoyable 1975 Amicus Productions adaptation of The Land That Time Forgot starring Doug McClure, which made other changes to successfully streamline and simplify Burroughs' tale.
 Other changes removed Burroughs' prejudice against the Germans in the original novel by making Schoenvorts a more sympathetic character.
 He, like Lisa Clayton (as Lys la Rue is renamed) is an amateur scientist.
 Sadly Amicus Productions' last film, The People That Time Forgot (1977), was less successful; it strays widely from Burroughs' novel, the studio collapsed during production and it simply could not compete against Star Wars.9.